Research areas

 Experimental economics

-• for testing the effectiveness of institutional designs
+• to test the effectiveness of institutional designs

-under controlled laboratory conditions and derivation of recommendations for action.
+under controlled laboratory conditions and to derive recommendations for practical action.

-• Independent, individual decisions: consumer behavior, risk appetite, ...
+• Independent, individual decisions: Consumer behavior, risk propensities, ...

 • Markets: market processes, market design, auctions